 It was a bit like staggering around in the dark at first, and you really need to start to listen, really listen.
 Not listen to other people, but listen to yourself, your deep deep self (I tend to think of that aspect of me as my Soul) which actually is watching and giving directions and inner promptings about what feeds me as an individual.
 We are all unique, and then life becomes about creating the conditions on the outside that mirror and support who you are inside.
 There is nothing better than being able to express your inherent passions.
 Nothing.

 Listening To Who I Really Am

 My inner practices then became not about escaping from the world, or seeking an antidote to stresses, but instead about listening to who I am and expressing myself in the world.
 When life becomes driven from your inner passions your entire energy body, charisma massively ascends and you start to become a bit more super human!
-You no longer navigate through life based on what seems like good ideas, but from your own inner voice (which is actually the Soul ‘seed’ of a much greater level of intelligence that pervades the entire universe – remember everything is connected)
+You no longer navigate through life based on what seems like good ideas, but from your own inner voice (which is actually the Soul – which is also attuned to a much greater level of intelligence than the smaller mind – and which pervades the entire universe.
+Remember everything is connected)

 Moving Towards, Not Running Away

 I started to move towards occupations and relationships that nourished me, finding my passions, instead of debilitating me, and since then, life has been so much better, but always a work in progress!

 So the first part of my holistic journey was very much about understanding and managing my inner state, finding practices which made me feel clear internally, and the second part of my journey was exploring and managing the influence of the circumstances around me.
 And that’s life folks, we constantly undulate between needing to manage these aspects of our lives.